-Delivery Phase Phase 1 Phase 2 Phase 3 Delivery period To Q4 2025 2026 to mid-2028 Mid-2028 to Q4 2030 Description Sites at destination and neighbourhood locations to meet 2025 AFIR targets with minimal or no barriers to delivery, that meet most user needs, and are of strategic importance (e.g., geographical and seasonal spread).
+Delivery Phase Phase 1 Phase 2 Phase 3 Delivery period To Q4 2026 Q1 2027 to mid-2029 Mid-2029 to Q4 2030 Description Sites at destination and neighbourhood locations to meet 2025 AFIR targets with minimal or no barriers to delivery, that meet most user needs, and are of strategic importance (e.g., geographical and seasonal spread).
 Sites with barriers to delivery (e.g. planning permissions, electrical grid upgrades), but of strategic importance, at destination and neighbourhood locations to meet 2030 AFIR targets.
 Scaling at existing Phase 1 site locations, where required.
 Sites with high barriers to delivery, but of medium and high strategic importance.
 Transition to data-driven planning, based on user demand at existing locations.
 Scaling at existing Phase 1 and 2 site locations, where required.
-Review Ongoing strategy review, assessment of gaps in the public charging network and user needs in line with EV adoption Deliverables 169,253 kW 562,244 kW
+Review Ongoing strategy review, as needs in line with EV adopti sessment of gaps in the public charging network and user on Deliverables 169,253 kW 562,244 562,244 kW